lukecoopz/TrademeSandboxTests/README.md

 # Automated tests related to TradeMe Sandbox page
  Testing cases for trademe sandbox home page in text files, this is high level overview.
- Automated test cases as well written in Typescript using Playwright.
+ Automated ui test cases as well written in Typescript using Playwright.
+API tests in specs/categories.spec.ts, ui tests in tests/searchBox.spec.ts.

+How to run tests:
 - Clone repo
 - npm i
+- npx playwright install
-- npm run test (for api test)
+- npm run test-api (for api test)
+- npm run test-ui (for playwright ui tests)

+Need to make sure node versions are the same.